 As I talked about in a previous post, Music Makes Memories More Magical, music from our past can bring back strong feelings and emotions.
 A certain song can trigger a memory of an event, a day, a person, or a time of life.
 Making musical memories is a way to provide children with a future connection to positive feelings, all while simply enjoying today.
 So sing your silly songs, dance to music in the living room, or play a lullaby on the piano as they fall asleep.
 Make lasting childhood memories through musical fun.

 Final Thoughts —

 Everyone has memories of their childhood, whether they are good memories or bad memories.
 Take steps toward positive, happy memories for your children and grandchildren by talking with them about the good times they have had, sharing photos and recalling special moments, and create a positive association to events by adding music to your lives.

 Simply enjoy your family time, interact, do things together.
+Play in the rain, go camping or have a pillow fight.
 These are the experiences that make lasting childhood memories.
 Treasure the time.

 You know, Sharing is Caring.
 If you like this post, please share with your friends on Facebook, Pinterest or Twitter.
 Thanks for your support!